hamlibdk/HAMLIB-SDK/README.md

 longer is released in 32bit/x86 versions.
 This candidate updates references in the [Qt][] deployment scripts to update x86 references to x64references.

+The [Tools 3.2.2.5](JTSDK64-Tools-3.2.2.5) package fixes a long term legacy bug with Hamlib configuration and LibUSB.
+Note that [Tools 3.2.2.5](JTSDK64-Tools-3.2.2.5) also packages maintainer-built versions of LibUSB.

-**Note:** The [Tools 3.2.2.4](JTSDK64-Tools-3.2.2.4) update should NOT be needed by most "ongoing" users with working deployments.
-The [Tools 3.2.2.4](JTSDK64-Tools-3.2.2.4) update is essential for new deployments to work properly.
+**Note:** The [Tools 3.2.2.5](JTSDK64-Tools-3.2.2.5) update should NOT be needed by most "ongoing" users with working deployments.
+The [Tools 3.2.2.5](JTSDK64-Tools-3.2.2.5) update is essential for new deployments to work properly.

 ************************************************************************************